robert1948/postreact/README.md

-# PostReact
+# CapeControl

 A full-stack application with React frontend and Node.js backend, using PostgreSQL for data storage.
+CapeControl democratizes access to advanced AI capabilities.

 ## Development Setup